Vemurafenib (By mouth)

-- Make sure your doctor knows if you are also using medicine to treat HIV/AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, or Viracept®), medicine to treat an infection (such as clarithromycin, itraconazole, ketoconazole, telithromycin, voriconazole, Biaxin®, Ketek®, Nizoral®, or Sporanox®), medicine to treat tuberculosis (such as rifampin, rifabutin, rifapentine, Mycobutin®, Priftin®, Rifadin®, or Rimactane®), medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, Luminal®, or Tegretol®), or medicine to treat depression (such as nefazodone, Serzone®).
+- Some foods and medicines can affect how vemurafenib works.
+Tell your doctor if you are using dextromethorphan, ipilimumab, midazolam, nefazodone, medicine to treat HIV/AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir), medicine to treat an infection (such as clarithromycin, itraconazole, ketoconazole, telithromycin, voriconazole), medicine to treat tuberculosis (such as rifabutin, rifampin, rifapentine), medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin), a blood thinner (such as warfarin), or any product that contains caffeine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart rhythm problems (such as long QT syndrome, QT prolongation), slow heartbeat, mineral imbalance (such as high or low potassium, calcium, magnesium), or a history of skin cancer.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart rhythm problems (such as long QT syndrome, QT prolongation), or a mineral imbalance (such as high or low potassium, calcium, magnesium).

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: